rhythm-sharma/Image-compressor/README.md

-# imageuploader
+# Image compressor

-> My extraordinary Nuxt.js project
+> Compress your image and upload it to cloud storage

 ## Build Setup